 Injured workers do not need to pay income taxes on their indemnity benefits.
 That said, if an injured employee goes back to work on light or limited duty, they do have to pay taxes on any wages earned.
 If an employee settles a workers’ compensation claim, there is generally no tax withholding taken from the settlement.

 Overall, workers’ compensation and taxes in Boca Raton can be a difficult issue to confront without legal assistance.
-Skilled attorneys can confirm that a claimant is not inappropriately taxed.
+Skilled workers compensation attorneys in Boca Raton can confirm that a claimant is not inappropriately taxed.
 The lawyers at Kogan & DiSalvo lookout for injured parties to ensure that the insurance company and their employer are not taking advantage of hurt employees.

 State law dictates the method for calculating an individual’s average weekly wage.
 This calculation is based on the employee’s earnings in the 13 weeks immediately preceding their accident.
 If a claimant works multiple jobs, the earnings from both jobs must be included.
 The amount of earnings, plus any extra costs added in is the basis for an average weekly wage.